silvermullet/oh-bot/Readme.md

 Oh-bot is able to...
  1. Set your team's office hours.
 Just ask to set your team's office hours and it will help out.
  2. Retrieve office hours for a known team (Controlled by the Lex slot SetTeam)
+ 3. Add discussion topic for a team's office hours for a given day
+ 4. Lookup office hour discussion topics for a given day

 ### Local Development